derviselisee/NETWORK-DESIGN-WITH-VLAN-ETHERCHANNEL-HSRP-DHCP/README.md

-# NETWORK-DESIGN-WITH-VLAN-ETHERCHANNEL-HSRP-DHCP
-Enterprise Network with VLAN Segmentation, Redundant Gateways (HSRP), DHCP Server, Relay, and EtherChannel .

-In this project, I designed and configured a small enterprise network infrastructure using Cisco routers and switches in Packet Tracer.
-The goal was to build a scalable and resilient LAN that includes VLAN segmentation, redundant default gateways with HSRP, centralized DHCP services, and a high availability switching backbone using EtherChannel.

-WHAT DID I DO IN THIS PROJECT?

-Step 1: VLAN Creation and Port Assignment

- I began by creating two VLANs:

--VLAN 10 for one group of devices (DOM , ASHLEY ,PAUL ,PETER PCs)

--VLAN 20 for another group (FATOU , SARAH , JEAN , ALAN PCs)

-Then I assigned the appropriate switch ports to each VLAN, ensuring proper segmentation of broadcast domains.
-This approach mimics how businesses isolate departments for security and traffic control.

-Step 2: EtherChannel Between Switches To improve both bandwidth and fault tolerance

- I configured the EtherChannel between the two access switches.
-This combined multiple physical links into one logical link, increasing performance and preventing loops without over-relying on Spanning Tree.
-I bundled (port f0/21 to f0/24 on Switch A and Switch B to form on single link )

-Step 3: Trunk Links to Routers

-Each switch was connected to both routers using trunk links, enabling them to carry traffic from multiple VLANs.
-This was essential for the router-on-a-stick inter-VLAN routing design I applied later.

-Step 4: Inter-VLAN Routing (Router-on-a-Stick)

-I configured sub-interfaces on both routers for each VLAN:

-One sub-interface per VLAN (e.g., Gig0/0.10 for VLAN 10, Gig0/0.20 for VLAN 20)

-Each sub-interface was assigned a unique real IP address in its VLAN subnet

-This allowed routers to route traffic between VLANs, enabling communication between different segments while preserving VLAN separation.

-Step 5: HSRP (Hot Standby Router Protocol) Configuration

-To ensure default gateway redundancy, I implemented HSRP on both routers: I assigned a shared virtual IP address per VLAN (e.g., 192.168.10.1, 192.168.20.1)

--Router 1 was configured as the active router

--Router 2 was configured as the standby

-HSRP ensures that even if the primary router fails, the standby router immediately takes over without interrupting client traffic.
-This adds high availability to the network.

-Step 6: Centralized DHCP Server on Router 1

-Router 1 was configured as a DHCP server to dynamically assign IP addresses to end devices in both VLANs.

-For each pool: I defined the subnet Assigned the HSRP virtual IP as the default gateway Set the DNS server and lease time

-This provided automatic and centralized IP management, simulating what an enterprise DHCP server does in production.

-Step 7: DHCP Relay on Router 2

-Since only Router 1 runs DHCP, I configured Router 2 as a DHCP relay agent.
-This allows devices behind Router 2 to send DHCP requests to Router 1 and still receive valid IP configurations.
+Enterprise Network Design with VLANs, EtherChannel, HSRP, and Centralized DHCP

+This project involves designing and deploying a resilient enterprise LAN using Cisco routers and switches.
+The goal was to build a segmented, scalable, and highly available network using VLANs, EtherChannel, redundant gateway protocols (HSRP), and centralized DHCP services with relay support.
+All configurations were implemented in Cisco Packet Tracer.

+Implementation Summary
+1. VLAN Segmentation and Port Assignment

+I created two VLANs to separate user groups and reduce broadcast traffic.

+VLAN 10 assigned to devices (DOM, ASHLEY, PAUL, PETER PCs)

+VLAN 20 assigned to devices (FATOU, SARAH, JEAN, ALAN PCs)

+All switch ports were mapped to the appropriate VLAN.
+This segmentation reflects how real businesses separate departments for security and traffic optimization.

+2. EtherChannel Deployment Between Switches

+-To increase bandwidth and resiliency between the switches, I configured EtherChannel.

+-Bundled FastEthernet 0/21–0/24 on both switches into a single logical link

+-Improved throughput while providing redundancy against single link failure

+-Reduced dependence on spanning tree by aggregating links

+This created a stable and high-performance switching backbone.

+3. Trunk Links to Routers

+I configured trunk links between the access switches and both routers.

+Allows multiple VLANs to travel across a single interface

+Supports router-on-a-stick inter-VLAN routing design

+This step ensured that VLAN-tagged traffic reached the routers correctly.

+4. Inter-VLAN Routing (Router-on-a-Stick)

+-I enabled inter-VLAN routing by creating sub-interfaces on both routers.

+-One sub-interface per VLAN (for example, Gig0/0.10 for VLAN 10, Gig0/0.20 for VLAN 20)

+-Each sub-interface was assigned an IP address from its corresponding subnet

+-This allowed VLANs to communicate securely while maintaining logical separation.

+5. Gateway Redundancy Using HSRP

+To provide high availability for default gateways, I configured HSRP on both routers.

+-Created virtual gateways for VLAN 10 and VLAN 20

+-Router 1 acts as Active

+-Router 2 acts as Standby

+If Router 1 fails, Router 2 takes over instantly, ensuring no interruption for connected devices.

+6. Centralized DHCP Server Configuration

+Router 1 was configured as the DHCP server for both VLANs.
+Each DHCP pool included:

+Subnet and mask

+HSRP virtual IP as default gateway

+DNS server assignment

+This created a centralized and automated addressing system for all network devices.

+7. DHCP Relay on Router 2

+Router 2 does not host DHCP services, so I configured it as a relay.

+Forwards DHCP broadcasts to Router 1

+Ensures devices behind Router 2 receive valid IP configurations

+This models how enterprise networks use relay agents to centralize DHCP operations.

+Skills Demonstrated

+-VLAN design and segmentation
+-Cisco switch configuration and trunking
+-EtherChannel aggregation for redundancy and performance -Inter-VLAN routing using router-on-a-stick
+-High availability gateway setup using HSRP
+-DHCP server and DHCP relay implementation -Troubleshooting routing, switching, and VLAN communication

+Understanding of enterprise LAN design principles
 ![NETWORK DESIGN](https://github.com/user-attachments/assets/73b5c549-4431-439c-b07a-1e1bca515381)
 ![Jean in Vlan 20 can communicate with Cyr in Vlan 10](https://github.com/user-attachments/assets/f37c2e0a-2e1a-40e7-b1bb-7f27ca56c649)
 ![Dom in Vlan 10 can communicate with Sarah in Vlan 20](https://github.com/user-attachments/assets/30ba169d-32a3-4838-a9ca-ec1792295534)